Tag: Telugu (Page 1 of 2)

 2. I am not disclosing the name of the school because, even if our school was best at studies, who even has classes in the cellar, which is dimly lit?
 I even remember my first Hindi teacher, Ms. Shiva Parvathi mam.

-3. Couple of years later, the school had been moved into its own 6 flooried building.
+3. Couple of years later, the school had been moved into its own 6 floored building.
 I moved to a new school after Grade 3, it was a life changing move, because I made friends for life and also met Mr.Bee.

 Till the next post, cheerio!